Research and Education in Computational Science and Engineering: Challenges and Opportunities in CSE Research

-A key approach in the pursuit of linearly scaling methods, for example, for elliptic PDE operators, is to employ a hierarchy of resolution scales.
+A key approach in the pursuit of linearly scaling methods, for example for elliptic PDE operators, is to employ a hierarchy of resolution scales.
 The most classical algorithm of this kind is the fast Fourier transformation (FFT) that is applicable in many important special cases.
-Other prominent methods that rely on a hierarchy of scales are the multigrid, wavelet, and multipole methods, including their many extensions and descendants.
+Other prominent methods that rely on a hierarchy of scales are the multigrid, wavelet, multipole and multilevel Monte Carlo methods, including their many extensions and descendants.
+Another fruitful approach is to exploit known structures and properties arising from the underlying physics, as, e.g., in physics-based preconditioning techniques and mimetic methods.
 Geometric multigrid methods iteratively form a hierarchy of problems derived from the original one on a succession of coarser scales and remove on each scale the components of the overall error most effectively represented on that scale.
 Challenging features common in applications include inhomogeneity, anisotropy, asymmetry, and indefiniteness.
 Geometric multigrid may lose its optimality on such challenging problems; however, algebraic multigrid methods have revolutionized many fields that were previously computationally intractable at finely resolved scales.
 Parallel preconditioners based on advanced domain decomposition approaches also contribute to robustly scalable linear solvers.
 Further progress in multigrid focuses, for example, on indefinite high-frequency wave problems and efficient performance and resilience for extreme-scale architectures.

 In such environments, data motion represents a higher cost than does arithmetic computation, and global synchronization makes algorithms vulnerable to load and performance imbalance among millions or billions of participating processors.
 The fast multipole method possesses arithmetic intensity (the ratio of flops to bytes moved) up to two orders of magnitude greater, in some phases, than does the sparse matrix-vector multiply that is the core of many other solvers.
 In addition, fast multipole, being essentially a hierarchically organized fast summation, is less vulnerable to frequent synchronization.
 These properties have led fast multipole methods to be considered as a replacement whenever an analytically evaluated Green's function kernel is available.